-The measure of the cost or revalued amount of the benefits of the fixed asset that have been consumed during the period.
-Consumption includes wearing out, using up or other reduction in the useful life of a fixed asset whether arising from use, effluxion of time or obsolescence through either changes in technology or demand for the goods and services produced by the asset.
+The measure of the cost or revalued amount of the benefits of the property, plant & equipment that have been consumed during the period.
+Consumption includes wearing out, using up or other reduction in the useful life whether arising from use, effluxion of time or obsolescence through either changes in technology or demand for the goods and services produced by the asset.